watty62/Scot_covid19/README.md

 * From 14 March 2020 the data is sourced directly from the Scottish Government's [webpage](https://www.gov.scot/coronavirus-covid-19/), and for now is manually added.

 * A friend supplied me with data from 24 Jan 2020 to 6th March to fill in gaps.

-I am currently looking for an API similar to Public Health England's one to automate updates.

 ### Other data
 I've added the Health Board codes from the [NHS Scotland Open Data Store](https://www.opendata.nhs.scot/dataset/geography-codes-and-labels/resource/652ff726-e676-4a20-abda-435b98dd7bdc) and a July 2019 [poulation estimate file](data/raw/hb2014_pop_est_01072019.csv) from [NHS Scotland Open Data Store](https://www.opendata.nhs.scot/dataset/population-estimates/resource/27a72cc8-d6d8-430c-8b4f-3109a9ceadb1).
 Both are published under OGL.